Start Date

 Your career

-• Video Editor: part of the post-production process, video editing can also include working with visual effects
+• Video Editor:work on the post-production process, video editing can also include working with visual effects

 • Screenwriter: develop ideas and scripts for film and television productions

-• Cinematographer / DOP: Coordinate and manage film crews and develop the ‘visual look’ of a production
+• Cinematographer / Director Of Photography (DOP): coordinate and manage film crews and develop the ‘visual look’ of a production

-• Film or Television Producer or Production Manager: can be in charge of everything from scheduling and budgeting to creative control of a program.
+• Film or Television Producer or Production Manager: manage everything from scheduling and budgeting to the creative control of a program

 Industry facts